 In 2005 Peter Phillips was made a Chevalier de l'Ordre des Arts et des Lettres by the French Minister of Culture, a decoration intended to honour individuals who have contributed to the understanding of French culture in the world.

 Charlie Warren is the Senior Organ Scholar and a third year music undergraduate.
 He was taught by John Webber starting in 2004 and was awarded a Distinction in ABRSM Grade 8 Organ in 2011.
 He has played at St Edmund's RC Church and St George's Church in Beckenham.

 Peter Shepherd is the Junior Organ Scholar and in his first year studying undergraduate music.
-As a chorister he was taught the organ by Christopher Allsop at Worcester Cathedral since 2005 when he was a chorister there, and is now being taught by William Whitehead.
+As a chorister he was taught the organ by Christopher Allsop at Worcester Cathedral from 2005 to 2013, and now takes lessons with William Whitehead.
 From 2009 until joining Merton he was the organ scholar at Great Malvern Priory, and has given organ recitals at cathedrals such as Southwark, Hereford and Bristol.
 He obtained the ARCO in 2012 and the FRCO in 2014.

 Carys Lane and Giles Underwood are the College's Vocal Coaches.
 They work with the Choral Scholars on a regular basis whilst continuing to give concerts both in the UK and abroad.

 Information about booking the Chapel for concerts and recordings is available to download.
-For any further enquiries, please contact the Chapel Administrator, Rachel Fright.
+For any further enquiries, please contact the Chapel Administrator.